 ← Return to Blogs

-This article provides a comprehensive guide to kickstarting PLD in Term 4.
+This article provides a comprehensive guide to kickstarting PLD in the pupil free days with preparation beginning in Term 4.

 The implementation of PLD can be initiated at any point during the school year.
 For alternative implementation plans, please refer to: